abess-team/skscope/docs/source/intro/install.rst

 Install on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are some troubles on Windows platform, and here are some tips.
+If you have troubles on Windows platform, here are some helpful tips.

 - The easiest way to configure the C++ compile environment on the Windows platform is to download and install the latest version of Visual Studio Community Edition (if you can accept its huge size).